Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Symptoms of Hypertension

-In general, most people with hypertension don't show clear symptoms and can take a long time to appear.
+In general, most people with hypertension don't show apparent symptoms and can take a long time to appear.
 The most common symptoms are:

 • Headache